cwfparsonson/retro_branching/README.rst

 --------------------------------------------------------------------------------------------------------------------------------------------

-Implementation of retro branching as reported in 'Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories'
+Implementation of retro branching as reported in `Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories <https://arxiv.org/abs/2205.14345>`_.

 .. figure:: assets/retro_branching_800.gif